sparrowcode/sparrowcode.io-content/README.md

 # Tutorials

 Tutorials are available at [sparrowcode.io/en](https://sparrowcode.io/en) & [sparrowcode.io/ru](https://sparrowcode.io).
-Here you can add a new tutorial, supplement or correct typos in existing tutorials.
+Here you can add a new tutorial, translate or correct typos in existing tutorials.
 If you want to help the project, take a look at the [todo](https://github.com/sparrowcode/tutorials/blob/main/TODO.md) list.

 ## Navigate